-- 1) The civilian population and individual civilians shall enjoy general protection against the dangers arising from military operations.
-To give effect to this protection, the following rules shall be observed in all circumstances. - Protocol Additional to the Geneva Conventions of August 12, 1949, and relating to the Protection of Victims of Non-International Armed Conflicts (Protocol II), June 8, 1977.
+- The civilian population and individual civilians shall enjoy general protection against the dangers arising from military operations. - Protocol Additional to the Geneva Conventions of August 12, 1949, and relating to the Protection of Victims of Non-International Armed Conflicts (Protocol II), June 8, 1977.